leptonai/examples/README.md

 Go to the corresponding huggingface repo, and accept the terms and conditions of the corresponding repository.
 For example, for llama2, the corresponding link is [https://huggingface.co/meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf).

 ### Set up credentials to access huggingface
 Your credential to access huggingface can be found online at [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).

-To run things locally, you can do one of the following:
+If you are running photons locally, you can do one of the following:
 - set the token as an environmental variable, with `export HUGGING_FACE_HUB_TOKEN=your_token_here`.
 - or, in your python environment, run the following command and login.
 Huggingface will store the credential in the local cache, usually `.huggingface/token`, for repeated usage:
 ```python